 Currently, air transport is one of the fastest-rising causes of greenhouse gas emissions.
 Airplane pollution, which has risen by about two-thirds since 2005, is forecast to jump as much as sevenfold by 2050 as incomes in developing countries rise, making air travel affordable for billions of people.
 Solar aircraft are already being developed as a potential solution.
-In 2016, a solar plane managed to circumvent the Earth in 17 legs without using any additional fuel.
+In 2016, a solar plane managed to circumvent the Earth in 17 days without using any additional fuel.
 In 2018, Airbus’ solar plane flew for 26 days uninterrupted, setting a new record in this department.
 Currently, these plans are experimental in nature, but as panels become more energy-efficient and materials get lighter, we will soon see commercially-viable passenger planes that run on solar energy.

 There are already projects that aim to create entire towns that run solely on solar power.
 Solar is of particular interest to isolated low-income communities as it provides remarkable stability for villages and towns disconnected from public grids.
 13.6% of the world’s population lacks access to electricity, and solar will be a key solution for these 1.1 billion people.

 Solar is already being used in the form of roof-mounted panels, but more recently there have been new developments that ‘hide’ the panel into the architecture of a building, including solar roof shingles and solar glass.